See Worldwide VoD

 Starring Violette Pink.

-receipt from the strip club in your jacket.
+finds a receipt from the strip club in your jacket.
 You've always told her that you were playing poker with the guys but she knows that's not true.
-Sooo, to spice things up Violette decides to show you a little stripper dance that turns into smoking hot
+Sooo, to spice things up Violette decides to show you a little stripper dance that turns into

 Is the government misleading the Lords about blocking Twitter?